Using helium 10830 {\AA} transits to constrain planetary magnetic fields: Methods

 We then derive the steady state distribution of helium atoms along streamlines using Equations \ref{eq:f1_eq} and \ref{eq:f3_eq}, which account for the major transitions in and out of the singlet and triplet states of helium \citep[][]{Oklopvcic2018}.

-$f_1$ and $f_3$ are the singlet and triplet fractions of neutral helium, respectively. $n_e$ and $n_{HI}$ are the number density of electrons and hydrogen atoms. $\phi_1$ and $\phi_3$ are the photoionization rate for the singlet and triplet states, respectively.
+$f_1$ and $f_3$ are neutral helium's singlet and triplet fractions, respectively. $n_e$ and $n_{HI}$ are the number density of electrons and hydrogen atoms. $\phi_1$ and $\phi_3$ are the photoionization rate for the singlet and triplet states, respectively.
 We calculate the photoionisation rate for the singlet and triplet states by assuming that all the photoionizing flux is concentrated at a photon energy $\overline{h\nu}$ of $24.6\text{ eV}$ and $4.8 \text{ eV}$ respectively.

-Based on the spectral energy distribution for late K stars from the MUSCLES survey \citep[]{MUSCLES1, Loyd2016, Youngblood2016}, we estimate the total singlet ionising flux to be 0.2 of the hydrogen ionizing flux, and the total triplet ionising flux to be about the same hydrogen ionizing flux.
+Based on the spectral energy distribution for late K stars from the MUSCLES survey \citep[]{MUSCLES1, Loyd2016, Youngblood2016}, we estimate the total singlet ionising flux to be 0.2 of the hydrogen ionizing flux and the total triplet ionising flux to be about the same hydrogen ionizing flux.
 As the simulations were run at high UV fluxes $\sim 10^6 \text{ erg cm}^{-2}\text{ s}^{-1}$, we set $F_{\overline{\nu}} = 2 \times 10^5 $ and $ 10^6 \text{ erg cm}^{-2}\text{ s}^{-1}$ for the singlet and triplet states respectively.
 We varied these fluxes by an order of magnitude in both directions and found that it did not qualitatively affect our results. $\sigma_{i}$ is the photoionization cross-section of the state.
 The photoionisation cross section for these photons are $5.48 \times 10^{-18} \text{ cm}^2$ \citep{Hummer1998} and $7.82 \times 10^{-18} \text{ cm}^2$ \citep{Brown1971} respectively.
 In this work, we set both $\tau_1 = 0$ and $\tau_3 = 0$.
 Since hydrogen also absorbs $24.4\text{ eV}$ radiation, we expect the $\tau = 1$ surface to $24.4 \text{eV}$ photons to be above the $\tau = 1$ surface to $4.8 \text{eV}$ photons (and close to the hydrogen ionization front in the simulation).
 Since the main pathway to populate the triplet state is by photoionization of the singlet state and then recombination into the triplet state, we expect that this will underestimate the triplet fraction below the $\tau = 1$ surface to $24.4 \text{eV}$.
 However, since the hydrogen ionization front is deep in the atmosphere of the planet (in these simulations, it is $\sim 1.03 \text{ R}_{p}$), the gas below this surface contributes minimally to the overall transit signal.